pacalet/sab4z/README.md

-This repository and its sub-directories contain the VHDL source code, VHDL simulation environment, simulation, synthesis scripts and companion example software for SAB4Z, a simple design example for the Xilinx Zynq core.
-It can be ported on any board based on Xilinx Zynq cores but has been specifically designed for the Zybo board by Digilent.
+This repository and its sub-directories contain the VHDL source code, VHDL simulation environment, simulation scripts, synthesis scripts and companion example software for SAB4Z, a simple design example for the Xilinx Zynq core.
+It can be ported on any board based on Xilinx Zynq cores but has been specifically designed for the Zybo board by Digilent, the ZedBoard and the Xilinx ZC706 board.

 All provided instructions are for a host computer running a GNU/Linux operating system and have been tested on a Debian 8 (jessie) distribution.
 Porting to other GNU/Linux distributions should be very easy.
 If you are working under Microsoft Windows or Apple Mac OS X, installing a virtualization framework and running a Debian OS in a virtual machine is probably the easiest path.

 Please signal errors and send suggestions for improvements to renaud.pacalet@telecom-paristech.fr.